CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Using-netconsole-with-syslog-on-Cumulus-Linux-Switches.md

 3. You can increase or decrease the amount of data you want to log.

-      - To increase the amount of data being logged by the kernel (see {{<exlink url="https://linuxconfig.org/introduction-to-the-linux-kernel-log-levels" text="Introduction to the Linux kernel log levels at linuxconfig.org">}}), adjust the log level.
+      - To increase the amount of data the kernel logs (see {{<exlink url="https://linuxconfig.org/introduction-to-the-linux-kernel-log-levels" text="Introduction to the Linux kernel log levels at linuxconfig.org">}}), adjust the log level.
 By default, a Cumulus Linux switch logs kernel data at level 3 (KERN\_ERR).
 It might be useful to log all the data when trying to debug an issue.
 To do this, increase the kernel `printk` value to *7* in the `/etc/systctl.d/99-sysctl.conf` file:

       ```
       $ echo 'kernel.printk = 7 4 1 7' | sudo tee -a /etc/sysctl.d/99-sysctl.conf